Seth7171/Cryptology-Encrypted-Emailer/README.md

 # cryptology-encrypted-emailer
 A program to send encrypted emails using cobra cypher

 ## Key generation
 * key is generated at random every UI_with_websocket_client.py rerun

 ## Running the program:
+* Run the following command: `pip install PyQt6 base64 websockets`
-* run the websockets/server/websocket_server.py file
+* Run the websockets/server/websocket_server.py file
-* run the UI_with_websocket_client.py file
+* Run the UI_with_websocket_client.py file
-* send messages to the server
+* Send messages to the server
 \
 Note:
   * Currently only the body block is being encrypted and sent.